madtheorist/quark/README.md

 # patzer-bot

-A small side project to build a basic chess engine in Python, leveraging the excellent python-chess library.
+This is a small side project to build a chess engine in Python, leveraging the excellent python-chess library.

 Installation: